-It’s Fall and that means it’s time to cook up some heart-warming soups!
+It’s Fall and that means it’s soup season and time to cook up some heart-warming soups!
 Pumpkin Lentil Soup is a delicious, hearty soup that you and your family will love.

-This recipe has been around my family for a while.
-A friend gave it to me a while back, and I make it every fall.
-Just because it’s fall and it’s pumpkin and this soup can wind up on my Thanksgiving Table if I don’t make my Butternut Squash Soup.
+This soup can wind up on my Thanksgiving Table if I don’t make my Butternut Squash Soup.
 It’s hard to get canned pumpkin any other time of year, so I take advantage of it now and pick up a few extra cans and try to make it throughout the winter.
 Warm, hearty and pretty healthy.
 And what’s a little butter between friends?
-I actually lost this recipe, but luckily my friend Marcy still had it, so thanks Marcy!
-It’s good to share with friends, and now all my recipes will be posted on my blog so I’ll never have to search far.
 You can freeze this ahead of time and take it out for Thanksgiving.
 For the holiday, it’s always between this and Butternut Squash Soup, and I like that they can both be vegetarian.

 2 large onions (spanish) chopped